teejayt/SimpleNotepad/README.md

 # SimpleNotepad

 This is a WPF application that emulates some functionalities of the Windows Notepad.

-File
+This project employs the MVVM design pattern and some unit tests.

+The menus include
+File:
 A dropdown list with Open, Save and Close functionalities.

-Edit
+Edit:
 Displays a Time/Date Option

-Help
+Help:
 More about the Author